jeescu/recomponent/README.md

 # Re-Component
-> React components redefined.
+> Writing react components redefined.

-This module separates component view render and logic while preserving its context, allowing to create new component model structure similar to other frontend frameworks.
+This module separates component view render and logic while preserving its context, allowing to create new component model structure.

 ### Install
 ```